Document List

 • Sum

-Calculates the total sum of a numeric attribute (e.g., total duration or costs).
-Useful for cumulative metrics.
+Calculates the total sum of a numeric attribute (e.g., total duration, total cost).
+Useful for cumulative insights.

 • Avg (Average)

 Computes the average value of a numeric attribute (e.g., average activity duration).
-Helps identify typical performance levels.
+Highlights typical performance levels.

 • Min (Minimum)

 Shows the smallest value of a numeric attribute (e.g., shortest activity time).
-Useful for benchmarking best-case scenarios.
+Benchmarks best-case scenarios.

 • Max (Maximum)